Business Bay: Transportation

-Business bay is connected to Red Line of Dubai Metro with Burj Khalifa and Dubai Mall station and Business Bay Station, which opened on 15 October 2010, together with 4 other stations of Dubai Metro's Red Line.
+Business Bay is connected to Red Line of Dubai Metro with Burj Khalifa and Dubai Mall stations and the Business Bay Station, which opened on 15 October 2010, together with 4 other stations of the Dubai Metro's Red Line.

 Planned Buildings

 There will be over 230 towers in the Business Bay district.
 This list has 32 projects, covering 44 individual towers.